hyphacoop/organizing/_posts/board-meetings/2021-04-14-board-meeting.md

 ### Resolution on Amended Articles of Incorporation

-- VOTED **unanimously** 4 of 4 directors present approved an amendment of the articles for incorporation with the following changes:
+- VOTED unanimously and 4 of 4 directors present approved an amendment of the articles for incorporation with the following changes:

  Article 15 is amended from: